StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 unacknowledged bytes in flight, and the current round-trip delay, the transport protocol is in a better position to perform this calculation.

-The transport protocol also knows if features like hardware offload and stretch acks are being used, which could impact the burstiness of consumption of unsent bytes.
+In addition, the network stack knows if features like hardware offload, aggregation, and stretch acks are being used, which could impact the burstiness of consumption of unsent bytes.

+Wi-Fi interfaces perform better when they send batches of packets aggregated together instead of sending individual packets one at a time.
+The amount of aggregation that is desirable depends on the current wireless conditions, so the Wi-Fi interface and its driver are in the best position to determine that.

-If stretch acks are being used, and a couple of acks arrive acknowledging 12 kilobytes each, then a 16 kilobyte unsent backlog could be consumed almost instantly.
+If stretch acks are being used, then each ack packet could acknowledge 8 data segments, or about 12 kilobytes.
+If one such ack packet is lost, the following ack packet will cumulatively acknowledge 24 kilobytes, instantly consuming the entire 16 kilobyte unsent backlog, and giving the application no advance notice that the transport protocol is suddenly out of available data to send, and some network capacity becomes wasted.

+Occasional failures to fully utilize the entire available network capacity are not a disaster, but we still would like to avoid this being a common occurrence.
-Therefore it is better to have the transport protocol use all the information it has available to estimate when it expects to run out of unsent data.
+Therefore it is better to have the transport protocol, in cooperation with the other layers of the network stack, use all the information available to estimate when it expects to run out of data available to send, given the current network conditions and current amount of unsent data.
+When the estimated time remaining until exhaustion falls below the application’s specified threshold, the application is notified to begin working on generating more data.

 ## Other Transport Protocols